L3Skon/L3Skon/README.md

 # 💫 About Me:
-I'm a Higher Technician in Automation and Industrial Computing<br>Master's student in Advanced Robotics and Artificial Intelligence
+👋 Hi there!
+I'm Skander Andolsi, a Higher Technician in Automation and Industrial Computing and a Master's student in Advanced Robotics and Artificial Intelligence.
+I'm passionate about the intersection of robotics and AI, and I'm currently exploring topics like reinforcement learning and computer vision.

+👨‍💻 In my free time, I enjoy coding and contributing to open source projects.

 ## 🌐 Socials: